TrafficGuard/typedai/docs/docs/cli.md

 ### index

-`npm run index` or `ai index`
+`ai index`

 This runs the agent which indexes a repository, and stores the summary index docs under `.typedai/docs`

 ### slack

-`npm run slack` or `ai slack` starts the Slack chatbot.
+`ai slack` starts the Slack chatbot.
 The chatbot will have the functions available defined in `src/modules/slack/slackChatBotService.ts`

 ### swe

-`npm run swe` or `ai swe` runs the SoftwareDeveloperAgent configured in `src/cli/swe.ts`
+`ai swe` runs the SoftwareDeveloperAgent configured in `src/cli/swe.ts`

 Without arguments the prompt is read from `src/cli/swe-in` otherwise it uses the provided arguments for the prompt.